Rehab Success Rates

 VS

-Industry Standard Completion Rates [1]
+Industry Standard Outpatient Completion Rates 1

 What Do Rehab Success Rates Mean?